Efficient Black-Box Planning Using Macro-Actions with Focused Effects: Experiments

-In addition to greedy best-first search (GBFS) with the goal-count heuristic, we also evaluate our method in conjunction with Best-First Width Search, or BFWS \citep{lipovetzky2017best}, a family of search algorithms that augment their search heuristic with a novelty metric computed using Iterated Width (IW) search \citep{lipovetzky2012width}.
-We specifically use the best-performing black-box planning version, BFWS($R^*_G$) \citep{frances2017purely}.
+In addition to greedy best-first search (GBFS) with the goal-count heuristic, we also evaluate our method in conjunction with Best-First Width Search, or BFWS \cite{lipovetzky2017best}, a family of search algorithms that augment their search heuristic with a novelty metric computed using Iterated Width (IW) search \cite{lipovetzky2012width}.

-BFWS($R^*_G$) begins with a preprocessing step that runs IW up to two times, with increasing precision, to generate a set $R^*_G$ of goal-relevant atoms.
-Then during search, the algorithm evaluates each state $s$ based on how many of those relevant atoms were satisfied at some point along the path to $s$.
+We specifically use the best-performing black-box planning version of BFWS: BFWS($R^*_G$) \cite{frances2017purely}.
+This version starts by running IW up to two times, with increasing precision, to generate a set $R^*_G$ of goal-relevant atoms.
+During search, each state $s$ is evaluated based on how many relevant atoms were satisfied at some point along the path to $s$.
 This forms a relevance count $\#r(s)$, which is combined with the goal-count $\#g(s)$ to compute the novelty width metric $w_{\#r,\#g}$.
-The algorithm runs GBFS using $(w, \#g, c)$, evaluating nodes first by width, breaking ties with $\#g$, and then breaking further ties with $c$, the cost to reach the node.
+The algorithm runs GBFS using heuristic $(w, \#g, c)$, evaluating nodes first by width, breaking ties with $\#g$, and then breaking further ties with $c$, the cost to reach the node.

 We ran BFWS on each domain and measured its planning efficiency (see Table \ref{tab:results-all}).
-We followed \citet{lipovetzky2017best} and limited the width precision to $w \in \{1, \textrm{\textgreater}1\}$ on Depot and Rubik's cube to save computational resources.
-In every domain, goal-count based GBFS with our focused macros resulted in fewer generated states than BFWS with primitive actions.
+We followed \textcite{lipovetzky2017best} and limited the width precision to $w \in \{1, \textrm{\textgreater}1\}$ on Depot and Rubik's cube to save computational resources.

+Again we find that focused macros substantially improve planning efficiency, likely because the heuristic still uses goal counting at its core.
 Surprisingly, we found that BFWS did not perform significantly better than the primitive-action GBFS baseline.
-Next, we tried combining BFWS with our previously-learned, focused macros.
-The macros substantially improved BFWS's planning efficiency as well, despite being designed to complement the goal-count heuristic.
+In fact, comparing against GBFS, we observe that focused macros alone are more beneficial for planning than the more sophisticated novelty-based heuristic.